permitio/permit-mongodb-secure-rag/README.md

    - **For Dockerized Services (LangChain App and File-Watcher)**:
      - Dependencies are automatically installed when you build the Docker containers using `docker-compose up --build`.
 The `Dockerfile` and `Dockerfile.watcher` handle installing `requirements.txt` and `requirements.watcher.txt`, respectively.
    - **For Manual Scripts (Embedding Generation and Permit.io Syncing)**:
-     - To run any of the script in the `scripts` folder, install their dependencies manually:
+     - To run any of the scripts in the `scripts` folder, install their dependencies manually:
        ```bash
        pip install -r requirements.embeddings.txt
        pip install -r requirements.txt